-NOTE: For up-to-date program information, admission requirements and selection process see: http://www.southtexascollege.edu/nah/ emttest.html
+NOTE: For up-to-date program information, admission requirements and selection process see: http://nah. southtexascollege.edu/emergencymedical/index.html

 To earn the Emergency Medical Technology Certificate or Associate of Applied Science Degree, a student must meet all college graduation requirements and complete all coursework as prescribed in the degree plan with a minimum grade of "C".